GFDRR/rdl-website/index.md

 - template: title
   block: title
   title: " Developed by risk data experts "
-  title-description: <p>The RDL project is the result of the collective effort
+  title-description: <p>The RDL project is the result of the collective effort and
-    and ongoing support of internationally-recognised research insitutions and established global partnerships with combined expertise across multiple hazards and all aspects of risk assessment.
+    ongoing support of internationally-recognised research insitutions and established global partnerships with combined expertise across multiple hazards and all aspects of risk assessment.
 The partners have a complete understanding of the challenges risk analysts face in finding, editing and exchanging data for disaster risk assessments, for various scales and contexts.</p><p><a href="http://riskdatalibrary.org/project"
     target="_blank">Learn more about the partners</a></p>
+  main-headline: ''
+  main-headline-description: ''
 - template: simple-footer
   block: footer-1
-  content: '<strong style="color: #0b3860;">Project contact and license</strong><br/>To learn more or contribute
+  content: '<strong style="color: #0b3860;">Project contact and license</strong><br/>To
-    to the Risk Data Library project, contact us at: <a href="mailto:sfraser@worldbank.org">sfraser@worldbank.org</a>
+    learn more or contribute to the Risk Data Library project, contact us at: <a href="mailto:sfraser@worldbank.org">sfraser@worldbank.org</a>
     and <a href="mailto:pchrzanowski@worldbank.org">pchrzanowski@worldbank.org</a><br/>The
     content of this website, unless otherwise noted, is licensed under <a href="https://creativecommons.org/licenses/by-sa/4.0/legalcode">Creative
     Commons Attribution-ShareAlike 4.0 International (CC-BY-SA 4.0)</a>'